Illiberal democracy: Types

 Author Jennifer Gandhi says that many autocrats allow elections in their governance to stabilize and reinforce their regimes.
 She first says that elections help leaders resolve threats from elites and from the masses by appeasing those capable of usurping power with money and securing the cooperation of the general public with political concessions.
 Gandhi also claims that illiberal elections serve other useful purposes, such as providing autocrats with information about their citizens and establishing legitimacy both domestically and in the international community, and that these varied functions must be elucidated in future research.
 One example of the regime durability provided by illiberal democracy is illustrated in Mubarak's Egyptian regime.
 Lisa Blaydes shows that under Mubarak's lengthy rule, elections provided a mechanism through which elites bought votes to support the government (through distributing needed goods and resources to the public) to acquire regime-enforced parliamentary immunity.
 This enabled them to accumulate illicit wealth and draw from state resources without legal consequence.
 Such research suggests that, given the stability-providing function of illiberal elections, states governed under illiberal democracies may have low prospects for a transition to a democratic system protected by constitutional liberties.

 In order to discourage this problem and promote the development of liberal democracies with free and fair elections, Zakaria proposes that the international community and the United States must promote gradual liberalization of societies.
-Zakaria advances institutions like the World Trade Organization, the Federal Reserve System, and a check on power in the form of the judiciary to promote democracy and limit the power of people which can be destructive.
+Zakaria advances institutions like the World Trade Organization, the Federal Reserve System, and a check on power in the form of the judiciary, to promote democracy and limit the power of the people, which can be destructive.
 Illiberal democratic governments may believe they have a mandate to act in any way they see fit as long as they hold regular elections.
-Lack of liberties such as freedom of speech and freedom of assembly make opposition extremely difficult.
-The rulers may centralize powers between branches of the central government and local government (exhibiting no separation of powers).
+Lack of liberties, such as freedom of speech and freedom of assembly, makes opposition extremely difficult.
+The rulers may centralize power between the branches of the central government and the local government (exhibiting no separation of powers).
 Media are often controlled by the state and strongly support the regime.
 Non-governmental organizations may face onerous regulations or simply be prohibited.
 The regime may use red tape, economic pressure, imprisonment or violence against its critics.
 Zakaria believes that constitutional liberalism can bring democracy, but not vice versa.